finbourne/insights-sdk-java/sdk/docs/RequestsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // RequestsApi apiInstance = apiFactory.build(RequestsApi.class);

         RequestsApi apiInstance = ApiFactoryBuilder.build(fileName).build(RequestsApi.class);
         String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>.
         String sortBy = "sortBy_example"; // String | Order the results by these fields.
 Use the '-' sign to denote descending order e.g. -MyFieldName.
 Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName